dfelinto/blender-manual/manual/editors/3dview/navigate/views.rst

 .. _bpy.types.RegionView3D.lock_rotation:

 Lock Rotation
-   If you want to be able to rotate each view, you can disable the *Locked* option.
+   When disabed, makes it possible to orbit in the orthographic views as well (turning them into perspective views instead).

 .. _bpy.types.RegionView3D.show_sync_view:

-Sync View/Pan
+Sync Zoom/Pan
    Syncs the view position between side views.
-(Requires *Lock* to be enabled.)
+(Requires *Lock Rotation* to be enabled.)

 .. _bpy.types.RegionView3D.use_box_clip:

 Clip Contents
-   Clip objects based on what is visible in other side views.
-(Requires *Box* to be enabled.)
+   Clip objects based on what is visible in the other side views.